damithdev/http-injector-setup-guide/EnglishGuide.md

 ## Disclaimer!
-This guide is only for educational purposes!!!
+This guide is for educational purposes only!!!

 ## Get yourself a domain name
 If you already have a domain you can use that if not you can get a free domain at [duckdns](duckdns.org)